This is a guide covering high-key lighting in photography.

 Try placing the light around 30-45 degrees from the camera.

-To further explore the subject on how high key lighting is made, check out this video by Brady Bessette:
+To further explore the subject of how high-key lighting is made, check out this video by Brady Bessette:

 High-Key Lighting Tips